lsuracha/openalex-works-downloader/README.md

 # OpenAlex Works Downloader

-A simple web application that allows students and researchers to download complete OpenAlex datasets as CSV files without any coding required.
+A simple web application that allows students and researchers to download complete OpenAlex datasets as CSV files with accurate journal quartile information, no coding required.

 ## 🎯 Features